Donald Trump Ukraine Scandal Did Not Start With Phone Call, Operation Reaches Back 2 Years, New Reports Say

 But while Democrats look to be centering their impeachment investigations around that single phone call, new media reporting published late Wednesday reveals that an operation to bend the policies of the Ukrainian government to benefit Trump and his reelection campaign did not start with the July 25 phone call.
-According to a the reports, the operation by Trump and his associates, primarily attorney Rudy Giuliani, extends back at least several months — or even as long as two years.
+According to the reports, the operation by Trump and his associates, primarily attorney Rudy Giuliani, extends back at least several months — or even as long as two years.

 As far back as 2017, Trump and Giuliani were pressuring the government of Ukraine to “obtain information that might provide a pretext and political cover” for Trump to issue a pardon for his former campaign manager Paul Manafort, according to longtime investigative reporter Murray Waas, reporting in The New York Review of Books.

 Manafort was the political consultant who engineered the rise to power of Viktor Yanukovych, the pro-Russian political strongman who was ousted in a popular uprising in 2014.
 Trump’s former campaign manager is now serving seven years in federal prison, in part for evading taxes on secret payments from Yanukovych’s Party of Regions.
-The Ukraine government was conducting four separate investigations into Manafort’s activities, but suddenly called off the investigations last year.
+The Ukraine government was conducting four separate investigations into Manafort’s activities but suddenly called off the investigations last year.

 According to reporting by The Daily Beast, then-president of Ukraine Petro Poroshenko may have seen halting the probes of Manafort as the “price” for the Trump administration to send Ukraine “arms to fight pro-Russian forces.”